rgerkin/shared-pleasantness/README.md

-# shared-pleasantness
-Code and Data for "The perception of odor pleasantness is shared across cultures"
+Code and Data for "The perception of odor pleasantness is shared across cultures" (Arshamian et al, 2021) will be deposited here upon publication.